PelagusWallet/pelagus-docs/docs/develop/api/json-rpc-api.md

 #### Return

-`eth_sendTransaction` returns a promise that resolves to a transaction hash hexadecimal string upon success.
+`quai_sendTransaction` returns a promise that resolves to a transaction hash hexadecimal string upon success.

 ### personal_sign